Loudoun schools chief apologizes for district’s handling of alleged assaults, promises changes to disciplinary procedures

 The assailant in the May incident was charged with two counts of forcible sodomy, according to the sheriff’s office.
 The assailant in the October incident was charged with sexual battery and abduction of a fellow student, the office said.
 The sheriff’s office has declined to confirm that the same youth was charged in both cases because both alleged assaults involve juvenile suspects.

-After news of the second assault became public — with the sheriff’s office putting out an Oct.
-7 release — parents in the Northern Virginia district of 81,000 exploded with anger and accusations of incompetence.
+After news of the second assault became public — with the sheriff’s office putting out a release Oct.
+7 — parents in the Northern Virginia district of 81,000 exploded with anger and accusations of incompetence.
 They questioned why a student involved in a sexual assault was transferred to another high school, enabling that student to commit a second assault.
 At a heated board meeting Tuesday, some speakers called on the superintendent and school board to resign.

 A spokeswoman for the parents of the victim of the first alleged assault said in a statement that the superintendent’s Friday announcement is a first step toward keeping children safe in schools.